Jacobvs/Quicksort-Variations/README.md

 - N integers from StdRandom.uniform(N/k) for k in 2,3,4, ...
 16. The invocation to uniform(p) returns a uniformly distributed random integer from 0 up to p-1.

  These three data sets approximate (1) true randomness; (2) arbitrarily structured data; (3) data with lots of duplicate keys.

+# Objectives:
+- Pull together the necessary code to have three separate Quicksort implementations; be sure to instrument your code to count the number of exchanges and the number of compares
+- Create code that can generate the different data sets.
+- For N = 2^(14) (that is, 16384) doubling to 2^(18) (that is, 262144), evaluate the performance of the three variations of quicksort on the different data sets.
+- For each Dataset-i and variation Q-j on problem size N, you should count the # of comparisons and the # of exchanges.
+Also use Stopwatch to compute execution time.
+- When empirically evaluating randomized runs, it is common to run T independent runs (where T = 100 or something) and then report the ranges for each value as [low, average, high] scores.
+I recommend following this approach; if the 100 is too low (because the runs complete too quickly) then increase T